writeson/fastapi_presentation/README.md

 ## Why Use FastAPI

-The framework has many features that make it attractive:
+The framework has many attractive features:

 1. It has very high performance, comparable to NodeJS and Go
-2. Developers will realize coding performance improvements as it's fast to code
+2. Developers gain coding performance improvements
-3. FastAPI has great editor and IDE support
+3. Editors and IDEs have great support for FastAPI
 4. It's a robust platform for creating production-ready code
 5. Based on open standards for APIs, OpenAPI, previously known as Swagger